RESIDENTS ARE DRIVING MORE AGAIN

 Why Is This Important?

 Choices in transportation impact the quality of air and transportation infrastructure.
-By encouraging alternative modes of transportation, such as public transit, carpooling and walking, as well as promoting vehicles with higher fuel efficiency and the use of alternative fuel sources, communities reduce their ecological footprint and improve the quality of their environment.
-Beyond government incentives, changes in transportation habits are largely driven by fluctuations in gas prices.
-As gas prices rise, people reconsider their trips and travel fewer miles.
-Maintaining transportation infrastructure as the region expands and develops is crucial to ensuring the efficient movement of goods and people.
-Projects for infrastructure rehabilitation and improvements are taking place in the county with projects such as new HOV lanes and a ramp-metering project.
-Improving the transportation linkages between the county’s assets such as Travis AFB, port of Benicia, Mare Island and Rio Vista in addition to other infrastructure improvements such as water and sewer, will support the county’s continued growth.
+By encouraging alternative modes of transportation, such as public transit, carpooling and walking, as well as promoting vehicles with higher fuel efficiency and the use of alternative fuel sources, populations reduce their ecological footprint and improve the quality of their environment.
+Beyond government incentives, changes in transportation behavior are largely driven by fluctuations in gas prices.
+As gas prices rise, people work more locally and travel fewer miles.

 How Are We Doing?